department-of-veterans-affairs/lighthouse-charon/README.md

 ## Manually testing RPCs.

 The Charon API provides a test image that can be used for ad-hoc testing of RPCs.
+There are two Docker-based techniques

+#### `charon-tests/test-request-file`

+- Recommended technique
+- Specify Charon RPC request as a file
+- Supports all Charon authentication mechanism
+- But, requires Vista targets to be specifed as `include: [ coordinates ]`.

+#### Manually running `VistalinkRpcInvokerTest`

+- Supports Access/Verify code based authentication
+- Request can specified using environment variables
+- But, has awkward environments

 ```
 docker run --rm --env-file vista.env vasdvp/lighthouse-charon-tests:latest run --module-name charon-tests --test-pattern '.*VistalinkRpcInvokerTest'